arnokrenslehner/LTPS/README.md

 I bought the parts from Mouser, all automotive types.
 Because it's just a private project I can't provide you with a "clean" BOM.

-This version here incorporates all bugfixes from the first one i built:
+This version here incorporates all bugfixes from the first one I built:

 ![alt text](pictures/LTPS_topview.jpg)